thriveweb/greatstart/content/pages/faqs.md

-          Please see further information on our commitment to Child Safe Standard in our Child Safety and Protection Policy.
+          Please see further information on our commitment to Child Safe Standards and our Child Safe Standards Policy and also the Child Protection and Wellbeing Policy.
         title: >-
           What are the staff qualifications and are they police checked for working with children?